 The Plan was submitted to Northumberland County Council for independent examination in November 2019.
-That examination concluded that the Plan met all necessary legal tests, subject to some modifications being made.
-Those changes are incorporated in this version of the Plan which will now be the subject of a local referendum in which people eligible to vote in Lesbury Parish will be given the opportunity to decide whether the Plan should be brought into force legally ('made').
-If a majority of people vote in favour of the Plan it will then be made by the County Council and will formally become part of the statutory development plan.
-Thereafter, decisions on planning applications must be made in accordance with the policies in the Plan unless material considerations indicate otherwise.
+That examination concluded that the Plan met all necessary legal tests, subject to some minor modifications being made.
+Those changes were incorporated into the referendum version of the Plan which was put to referendum on 10 June 2021.
+A majority of people who voted were in favour of making the Neighbourhood Plan.
+The Plan has been brought into force legally and will be used in making decisions on planning applications in the Neighbourhood Area.